Pre-Admission Testing

 Location: 2 East

-The main OR is open for elective surgical schedule Monday through Friday 7:30 a.m. through 6 p.m. and closed on Holidays except for emergency cases.
+The main OR is open for elective surgical schedule Monday-Friday 7:30 a.m.-6 p.m. and it is closed on holidays except for emergency cases.

-We are a Level I Trauma Center and the operating room staff prides itself in being a part of the hospital to serve the community in emergent and non-emergent situations.
+We are a Level I Trauma Center and the operating-room team members pride themselves in serving the community in emergent and non-emergent situations.
 We strive to give very good care to all surgical patients and return them to their previous lifestyle.

 Post-Anesthesia Care Unit (PACU)